AleksandraKrajina/AleksandraKrajina/README.md

 ## About Me
 I am a passionate web developer with experience in Tailwind, React but also in Figma.
 I love coding, learning new technologies and solving issues.

-- 🔭 I’m currently working on E-commerce shop
+- 🌱 I’m currently learning Astro and working on E-commerce shop
-- 🌱 I’m currently learning Astro
+- 🔭 My CV in Figma https://www.figma.com/design/K2DeJqZxiKUslkx9ECDL5O/CV-Aleksandra-K.?node-id=5-2&node-type=frame&t=GFkewT6odYARrRtG-0
 - 📫 How to reach me on my e-mail: akrajinaaleksandra@gmail.com or LinkedIn Profile: https://www.linkedin.com/in/aleksandra-krajina-9885b4198/

 ## Skills